Bei-You-BH/MAD/README.md

 ## Abstract

-All the necessary scripts to reproduce You B., et al., (2023)
+All the necessary data and scripts to reproduce You B., et al., (2023)

 ## Description

 - `Multi-wavelength light curves` folder contains the data points which are plotted in **Fig. 1、2、4, and Fig. S7、S8**.

   More information can be found in `README_data.md`

 - `Time-delay` folder contains